Skip to main content

 Collapse ▲

 Horticultural therapy (HT) can address the physical, psychological, vocational, and emotional needs of a wide range of participants in a variety of settings.
 HT programs are professionally conducted and use gardening and plant-related activities as a means toward achieving goals of rehabilitation and wellness.
+These programs generally have a more clinical focus, use specific goals that are measured and inform the activities that a practitioner will select, and require a practitioner that is professionally trained and registered with AHTA.
+HT programs also require active participation from individuals in order to measure progress and move toward goals.

 HT programs may take place in: